Managing configuration profiles for managed mobile devices

 |Web Clips||Configure web clips.|

-For Apple devices, you install the configuration profiles using mobile commands.
-By using different commands, you can install a configuration profile on different target mobile devices.
+The configuration profiles are installed to target mobile devices using mobile commands.
+Using different commands, you can install one configuration profile on different target mobile devices.
 For example, you can create a security configuration profile with restrictions.
 You can then create and assign two separate mobile commands to install the security configuration profile on the mobile devices used by the development team and by the quality team.